sdnfv/openNetVM/onvm_web/README.md

 The ReactJS app is ready for execution, but follow this process if you need to edit `onvm_web/react-app` Assuming you're using an ubuntu system
+Remember to run commands in sudo for nodejs and npm

 Install latest stable Node.js version
 ```sh